camille-hdl/website/content/blog/code-unrelated-advice-development-efficiency/index.md

 description: Things I now do that I wish I did earlier
 ---

-What follows are a few techniques and tools that have helped me release software faster in the small team I am a part of.
+What follows are a few techniques and tools that have helped me release software faster in the small team I am a part of (more on this at the end).
 You won't find a comprehensive methodology nor universal wisdom here, just advices I wish I'd given myself earlier.

 This is a very rough summary of my typical feature development workflow: